Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-The clues about the Eiffel Tower and vibrant festivals have a partial connection to the idea of travel and culture, which could vaguely point to Italy or Brazil.
-However, they are not strongly misleading and lack specific details that would firmly anchor them to an incorrect choice.
-The ambiguity is moderate.
+The misinformed clues offer partial truths that could be confused with the correct answer if not read carefully, creating productive ambiguity.
+For example, 'secret lives of inanimate objects' is close to 'secret lives of sea creatures' for Finding Nemo, and 'adventures' could apply to any of the choices.

 ✅ Strengths:
 - Attempt to create ambiguity